SKaplanOfficial/Raycast-PromptLab/README.md

     - Search and run custom PromptLab commands that you've installed or created
 - PromptLab Command Store
     - Explore and search commands uploaded to the store by other PromptLab users
-- Summarize Selected Files
-    - Summarize the contents of selected text files, PDFs, images, audio files, and more.
 - PromptLab Chat
     - Start a back-and-forth conversation with AI with selected files provided as context.
 - PromptLab Menu Item